-Fourteen years ago today when they pulled the #2 son out of me, I was a little surprised that they didn’t find a mini trampoline lodged in there with him.
+Fourteen years ago today when they pulled C.J. out of me, I was a little surprised that they didn’t find a mini trampoline lodged in there with him.
 He was such an active baby in utero that my dear, late in-laws were convinced he was a girl, believing the old wives’ tale that boys are lazy inside, apparently storing up energy to wreak havoc once they’re born.
-Even with the solid, indisputable evidence of an amnio that showed he was 100% male, they couldn’t believe that such a bouncy baby was a boy.
+Even with the solid, indisputable evidence of an amnio that showed he was 100 percent male, they couldn’t believe that such a bouncy baby was a boy.

 “Oh, oh,” I said to the Mister.
 “Does he even know how to kick the ball?”

-As talented an athlete as #2 is, he never has cared about being a star.
+As talented an athlete as he is, he never has cared about being a star.
 He was one of the very few six-year-olds who would pass the ball in soccer and basketball.
-He’s always so genuinely happy when one of his teammates scores. #2 always has thought about others first, both on the field and court and at home and with friends.
+He’s always so genuinely happy when one of his teammates scores.
+C.J. always has thought about others first, both on the field and court and at home and with friends.

-Even though #2 is a tough little guy, it’s his tender side that makes him so special to us.
+Even though C.J. is a tough little guy, it’s his tender side that makes him so special to us.
 After dancing with me at a wedding several years ago, he told me that he really didn’t want to dance, but he did because he knew that I wanted to.
-When the Mister was diagnosed with diabetes, he wrote the sweetest, most-heartfelt letter to him that a 9-year-old ever could write.
+When the Mister was diagnosed with diabetes type 2, he wrote the sweetest, most-heartfelt letter to him that a 9-year-old ever could write.

 Of course, when he was born I whispered in his ear, “You’re going to be my easy child.”
 Maybe that had something to do with how he’s turned out!